 - In the outer shell or envelope of the star, however, some hydrogen still remains, the fusion reactions would continue to liberate energy but with much-reduced intensity.

 - Due to all these changes, the overall equilibrium in the star is upset and in order to readjust it, the star has to expand considerably in its exterior region (outer region).

 - Thus the star becomes very big (it becomes a giant), and its colour changes to red.
 At this stage, the star enters the red-giant phase and it is said to become a red-giant star.

-- Our own star, the sun, will ultimately turn into a red-giant star after about 5000 million year from now.
-The expanding outer shell of the sun will then become so big that it will engulf the inner planets like mercury and Venus, and even the earth.
+- Our own star, the sun, will ultimately turn into a red-giant star after about 5000 million years from now.
+The expanding outer shell of the sun will then become so big that it will engulf the inner planets like mercury and Venus and even the earth.

 - When a star reaches the red-giant phase, then its future depends on its initial mass.

 - If the initial mass of the star is comparable to that of the sun, then the red giant star loses its expanding outer shell and its core shrinks to form a white dwarf star which ultimately dies out as a dense lump of matter into space.

 - If the initial mass of the star is much more than of the sun, then the red giant star formed from its explodes in the form of a supernova star, and the core of this exploding supernova star can shrink to form a neutron star or black hole.